My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 Legacy of Kain is just a really well executed action adventure game.
 You’ve got a great dark storyline, with some top notch voice acting that pulls you in further than most, and the gameplay & graphics is very well done.
 They could have easily made this another typical button-smashing beat-em up, but instead you’ve got to throw some baddies in fires or impale with sticks and then you gotta remember to suck in their souls and, just in general, your brain is way more engaged than on your typical video game action adventure.
 I’ll also give a shout-out to ‘Blood Omen: Legacy of Kain’, which can pull you even further into the storyline with entirely different gameplay (ie. it’s more of an action RPG, and it seems pretty good, I just haven’t had time to properly check it out yet).

 In a similar vein as Legacy of Kain, Medievil comes with a ‘back from the dead to avenge’ storyline, with some olde english voice acting to guide you along the way — although Medievil has got more of a cartoon-ish vibe to it (with a lot more hack n’ slash mechanics), so it feels a bit lighter than Kain (although you also do a bit of soul collecting from the dead here too).
-All in all, MediEvil a good 3-d action adventurer that plays well and has an engaging story… which is probably why it was given the sequel treatment (and part two continues the goodness, so consider this recommendation spot a 2-for-1 deal).
+All in all, MediEvil a good 3-d action adventurer that plays well and has an engaging story… which is probably why it was given the sequel treatment (and part two continues the goodness, so consider this recommendation spot a 2-for-1 deal or continue scrolling down to see part two get a shoutout in my list extension).

 Bruce Willis wasn’t the only big name 80s/90s star to voice a PS1 character, as the 3-D action platformer Blasto was given life by the late-great Phil Hartman (whose wife would later… actually, I’m not even going to make the ‘blasto’ joke you’re thinking of).
 This game has a lot of charm, even if some of the Duke Nukem-ish sexism about scantily clad pixelated babes hasn’t aged super great (hey, it was the 90s!), and a lot of that charm comes down to Phil Hartman’s great line delivery of could-be-corny-otherwise lines.
 A pretty good game that will have you dying quite a lot as you miss judge jump after jump and fall to your death (or maybe it’s just me who sucks at 3-d platform jumping).
 Blasto gets a lot more difficult than you think it will be when first getting started, but there’s enough good stuff here to keep you wanting to come back and progress a little further.